 Kelly grew up in Emerald, in Victoria’s Dandenong Ranges.
 She was educated at Presbyterian Ladies College in Burwood and went on to attend Melbourne University, graduating with Honours in Law and an Arts degree majoring in history.
 Upon leaving university, Kelly embarked on a legal career at Freehills, where she practised in corporate law.

 In 2004, Kelly commenced as an economic policy adviser to the Federal Treasurer.
 As an Adviser, and then Senior Adviser, she was responsible for several key policy areas including competition law and competition policy, foreign investment, private equity, corporate and securities law, financial market conduct, corporate governance, accounting policy issues and consumer protection.

 After the 2007 Federal Election, Kelly undertook a role as an executive at National Australia Bank, where she was involved in building a new business area.
 Kelly is a former board member of Bowls Australia and has also been a member of the Victorian Advisory Council of Camp Quality, an organisation that supports children and families affected by cancer.

 Kelly has represented various organisations in leadership forums such as the Australian Israel Leadership Forum, Australian Davos Connection Leadership Retreat, the Australian American Leadership Dialogue, the Asialink Australia-Asia New Leader’s Program, and the Rambam Fellowship Program.

-Kelly is married to Jon and they live in Higgins in South Yarra.
-They recently celebrated the birth of their first child Olivia.
+Kelly is married to Jon and they live locally in Higgins with their children Olivia and Edward.